mike-a-yen/nn_demo/blog/post.md

 ## MNIST Example
 <img src="../mnist_ex.png" width="300px">

-Included in this post is an [`ipython notebook`](../mnist_demo.ipynb) with 3 neural networks using 2 different architectures aimed towards classifying hand written digits.
-The first 2 neural nets have the same architecture but are implemented first in `Tensorflow` and then in `keras`.
+Included in this post is an [`ipython notebook`](../mnist_demo.ipynb) with three neural networks using two different architectures aimed towards classifying hand written digits.
+The first two neural nets have the same architecture but are implemented first in `Tensorflow` and then in `keras`.
 These networks have the same behavior and very similar performance, but the `keras` network is developed in half the amount of code.

 The third network is an illustration of what can be developed in `keras` trading line for line with `Tensorflow`.
 In about 10 lines of code I built a convolutional neural network that approaches state of the art performance for `MNIST`.

+## Limitations

+While neural nets can do some really cool things they do have their limitations.
+The largest I have noticed has been the vast amounts of data needed to train a decent model.
+Even small neural nets can have hundreds of thousands of weights to tune which is an impossible task to do properly with only a few thousand data points.

+Another important limitation is interpretability.
+Once you have a lot of data and you have trained a good neural net there will be no way for you to figure out what your model is actually doing.
+This may be an important thing to consider, especially because other machine learning models have much better interpretability.

 ## What to do now?
 At this point I have given you a 10,000 ft view of how neural nets work and a quick introduction to how you can use them.
 Hopefully I have convinced you that neural networks can solve some really complicated problems while being easily accessible and fast to develop and test.
 Until recently I considered neural networks out of reach, but now with `keras` I use them just like any other machine learning model.
+With that being said, due to their limitations, neural nets are not the first thing I try when starting a new problem.

 If you haven't already, I would recommend working through the [interactive notebook](../mnist_demo.ipynb) to test out `tensorflow`, `keras` and to get a feel for both APIs.

 ## What has been skipped?
 A lot.
 I have tried to convey that using neural nets can be simple, and in some cases they can be.
 However if you want to really understand neural networks and their behavior, you will need to get very deep into the math behind the algorithm.
 There are many different free online course, books, websites, etc. that do a great job of explaining the technical details.

+## Resources:
+[Tensorflow's Getting Started](https://www.tensorflow.org/get_started/get_started) is a great place to learn some more of the basic mechanics behind neural nets.

 #### Authors:
 Michael Yen

+#### Special Thanks to:
+Paul Paczuski